joanbp-dk/Repbased_voting_playground/README.md

 # A playground for trying out voting algorithms

-**Last updated** May 5, 2024

 ## Overview

-This is my personal branch for experiments related to the TokenEngineering Academy's Reputation Weighted Voting course, the goal of which it is to come up with a suitable reputation based voting algorithm for electing a winner among four pre-selected fellowship candidates.
+This is a playground for experiments related to the TokenEngineering Academy's Reputation Weighted Voting course, the goal of which it is to come up with a suitable reputation based voting algorithm for electing a winner among four pre-selected fellowship candidates.

+I'm currently using it to work on my own design proposal, the GroupHug voting mechanism.

 ...But feel free to play around with the code on your own machine, and use it for any constructive purpose you can think of.

 ## Files